Introducing Remaining Time field as method to track the remaining time to complete an issue

 For us (Zitec) it is a very important feature, so any feedback regarding the implementation is welcome.
 I'll be very happy to discuss the changes required to implement this feature in the core.

-#10 Updated by Kosta H over 3 years ago
+#10 Updated by Kosta H about 4 years ago

 Thanks so much Marius!
 Could the maintainers please weigh in on whether this might make it into 3.4.x or 3.5.x?
 I'd very much like to use these patches on my organization's Redmine instance but am hesitant to without knowing if they'll make it into the upstream branch.